Germanwings: Service concept

 Germanwings had offered three fare types since 2013.
 Basic was no-frills and offered no inclusive catering and only hand luggage.
 Best included hold baggage, inclusive snacks and drinks as well as access to some lounges for tier members of Miles&More.
 Smart and Best more or less corresponded to the Lufthansa service offered on the routes taken over by Germanwings.
 The fleet was only equipped with economy class.

 Germanwings offered Sky Bistro (Bord Shop in German), a buy on board food and drinks programme.
 The airline provided an inflight magazine, a bi-monthly German and English magazine called GW.
 While the primary editorial focus was rooted in Germanwings destinations, the content was not exclusively about travel.

 Germanwings booking service provided Blind Booking, a unique option that allowed passengers to choose one of Germanwings' base airports, select a category of destination (e.g. Party, Gay-friendly or Culture) and then purchase a round-trip ticket via a random lottery process from among the cities in the category.
 Such tickets were often priced lower than the corresponding ticket to the same destination, and Germanwings e-mails its customers with details of their destination shortly after the purchase.

 Business trends

 Germanwings had been wholly owned by Lufthansa since 1 January 2009; formal reporting since then had been within the Group Accounts.
 From 2012, Germanwings figures had been reported only within the 'Lufthansa Passenger Airline Group', and have not generally been available separately.
 The key known trends for Germanwings are shown below (as at year ending 31 December):

 In line with Lufthansa's declared business strategy, the transfer of European non-hub traffic from Lufthansa Passenger Airlines to Germanwings continued in 2014 and was completed successfully on 7 January 2015.
 (The increase in 2013 and 2014 figures was due to this intervening transfer of aircraft and routes from Lufthansa.)

 Destinations

+Germanwings served more than 130 destinations across Europe.